axibase/atsd-use-cases/chart-of-the-day/cdc-top25/README.md

 | Hartford       | CT             | 16.2        |
 | Muncie         | IN             | 16.1        |

-And it wouldn't be any fun with the bottom twenty-five as well, included below:
+And it would not be any fun with the bottom twenty-five as well, included below:

 ![](./images/CDC4.png)